bitcoincashorg/bitcoincash.org/spec/block_filters.md

 // It creates a Cfilter of node's mempool and sends it to the requesting peer in a
 // cfilter message.
 func (sp *serverPeer) OnGetCFMemPool(_ *peer.Peer, msg *wire.MsgGetCFMempool) {
-	// Only allow cfmempool requests if the server has nodeCF enabled if sp.server.services&wire.SFNodeCF != wire.SFNodeCF {
+	// Only allow getcfmempool requests if the server has nodeCF enabled if sp.server.services&wire.SFNodeCF != wire.SFNodeCF {
 		peerLog.Debugf("peer %v sent getcfmempool request with NodeCF "+ "disabled -- disconnecting", sp)